DIY Campervan Conversion on a Tiny Budget in Less Than 1 Week

 Cheap and easy DIY Campervan conversion

-We were traveling in the summertime, so we only had to worry about how to keep cool.
-(Though there were quite a few chilly nights in Washington where we had to bundle up at night!)
+We were traveling in our van during the summertime, so we only had to worry about how to keep cool.

 We bought two fans, each with a different purpose: